RedisLabs/redislabs-docs/content/rs/security/database-security/encryption.md

 2. When using CRDB, the syncer certificate for each cluster must be configured on the database.
 {{< /note >}}

-## Certificate Authentication for CRDBs
+## Certificate Authentication for Active-Active Databases

-When you create a new CRDB, you can configure authentication for CRDB traffic using the same proccess for as replication traffic.
+When you create a new CRDB, you can configure authentication for traffic between active-active databases using the same process for as replication traffic.
 {{< note >}}
 You cannot enable or disable TLS after the CRDB is created, but you can change the TLS configuration.